cenit-io/cenit-docs/docs/gateway/resource_paths.md

 The resources are the final step in a flow, implemented like a request HTTP to an endpoint, for sending or receiving data.
 They allow to define an HTTP Method and its parameters.

-The submenu [Resource Paths](gateway/resources.md) allows to define new resources or managing the existing ones.
+The submenu Gateway/Resource Paths allows to define new resources or managing the existing ones.

 The [Connection Example](gateway/connection.md?id=connection-example) in the [Connections](gateway/connection.md) section, refers the definition of  the method conversations.list, with its parameter limit as a resource.
 So, let's see how doing that.

 #### Add New

-For creating a new Resource Path, click the New button (+) in the [Resource Paths]() inside [Generic Menu](generic/generic_menu_options_.md), and fill every input field, as shown in figure bellow:
+For creating a new Resource Path, in the Resource Paths list, click the New button (+)  inside the [Generic Menu](generic/generic_menu_options_.md), and fill every input field, as shown in figure bellow:

 ![Filling a resource path](https://user-images.githubusercontent.com/99367633/159992059-17ebae0b-1587-4ad4-9dbd-6a38981d0a3a.png)